 Here’s a summary of what each scheme offers.

-There’s a limited time to take advantage of the Suzuki scrappage scheme, with the current cut off date for the new registration set on 30th September 2017.
 The offer currently on the table includes up to £2,000 off a new Suzuki, excluding the entry level models.
 This includes the all-new Suzuki Swift.
 For both the SZ-T and SZ5 trim levels, you can get £2,000 off.

 What are the requirements?